 Prison or forced labor camps have existed for thousands of years.
 In these criminals sentenced to hard labor would often work alongside slaves as their punishment.
 The various empires of the colonial period took this concept to a new level.
 Instead of camps, in some cases nations designed entire colonies to send their criminals.
 The British Empire was one of the most prolific users .

 The Penal Colonies of the British Empire

 Prisons were so overcrowded that old decommissioned warships were being used to house prisoners.
-A solution was to exile these prisoners and send them to far off lands – away and out of the sight.
+To help with this problem the British government decided to exile these prisoners and send them to far off lands – away and out of the sight.

 Secondly, the British needed settlers in their new colonies.
 The empire hoped that once the prisoners’ sentences were up, the distance and isolation of their new location would persuade them to stay and settle the lands.

 British America and Bermuda were also used as places to send prisoners.
 Most prisoners ended up in the Chesapeake Bay region in modern day Maryland/Virginia.
 Once the Revolutionary War ended this practice, the British looked to other colonies, like Australia, to substitute.2

 Lesser known British penal colonies include the Andaman Islands, Straits Settlements and Bencoolen.
 These colonies located across Southeast Asia primarily housed Indian criminals as well as political prisoners.
 Conditions here were particularly harsh and thousands died from brutal conditions and treatment.